YMusic

 yMusic is an American sextet chamber ensemble from New York City.
 Consisting of a trumpet, flute, clarinet, violin, viola, and cello, the group was formed in Brooklyn by trumpeter CJ Camerieri and violinist Rob Moose in 2008.

 Career

 The ensemble has released three studio albums of original compositions written for the group, and has toured extensively with artists such as José González, Bon Iver and Paul Simon.
 In 2015, yMusic collaborated with Ben Folds on his album So There, and toured with him in support. yMusic made their Carnegie Hall debut in 2016, premiering a piece by Caroline Shaw and one by Chris Thile.
 The ensemble performs with The Staves on that group's 2017 release The Way Is Read.
 In 2019, yMusic was credited on four tracks of Bruce Hornsby's album Absolute Zero.
+This led to further work on Hornsby's subsequent album 'Flicted and a full album collaboration as BrhyM in 2024 entitled Deep Sea Vents, co-produced by Moose.